BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Joseph Campbell called this "the hieratic pantomime, making visible on earth the forms of heaven".
-    Cultures convert the raw materials of human striving into refined edifices in physical, intellectual, and emotional space.
+    Joseph Campbell called this "the hieratic pantomime, making visible on earth the forms of heaven".²⁰ Cultures convert the raw materials of human striving into refined edifices in physical, intellectual, and emotional space.
 </p>